kilpkonn/msc-thesis/main.typ

 We treat them the same, meaning we ignore the function if there are any generic parameters present.

-Another performace tweak for this tactic is to only search the `impl` blocks for types that are new to us meaning that they were not present in the last round.
+Another performace tweak for this tactic is to only search the `impl` blocks for types that are new to us meaning that they were not present in the last iteration.
 This is a heuristic that speeds up the algorithm quite a bit as searching for all `impl` blocks is a costy operation.
-However this optimization does reduce search space as it may happen that we can use some method later when we have reached more types and covered a type that we need for an argument of the function.
+However this optimization does suffer from the phase ordering problem.
+For example it may happen that we can use some method from the `impl` block later when we have reached more types and covered a type that we need for an argument of the function.

-One interesting aspect of Rust to note here is that even though we can query the `impl` blocks for type we still have to check that the self param is of the same type.
+One interesting aspect of Rust to note here is that even though we can query the `impl` blocks for type we still have to check that the receiver argument is of the same type.
+This is because Rust allows also some other types that dereference to type of `Self` for the receiver argument#footnote(link("https://doc.rust-lang.org/reference/items/associated-items.html#methods")).
+These types include but are not limited to `Box<S>`, `Rc<S>`, `Arc<S>`, `Pin<S>`.
-This is because Rust allows following method signatures and also uses them in standard library#footnote(link("https://doc.rust-lang.org/src/core/option.rs.html#715")).
+For example there is a following method signatures for `Option<T>` type in standard library#footnote(link("https://doc.rust-lang.org/src/core/option.rs.html#715")).
 ```rs
 impl<T> Option<T> {
     pub fn as_pin_ref(self: Pin<&Self>) -> Option<Pin<&T>> { /* ... */ }